two children hanging on the playground

 Studies have revealed an increased risk of having both ADHD and autism among relatives of individuals with either condition.
 This suggests a genetic component that contributes to the co-occurrence of these disorders.
 Genetic copy number variants (CNVs) and molecular pathways impacted by both disorders play a role in the shared genetic aspects of ADHD and autism.

 Imaging studies comparing brain structures and connectivity in individuals with ADHD and autism have provided insights into their neurobiological underpinnings.
-These studies have revealed a mix of similarities and differences, making it challenging to determine whether there are shared brain features contributing to both conditions.
+These studies have revealed a mix of similarities and differences, making it challenging to determine whether shared brain features are contributing to both conditions.

 While some brain regions and connectivity patterns show similarities between ADHD and autism, other areas exhibit distinct differences.
 These findings suggest that there may be both shared and unique neurobiological mechanisms underlying each condition.